-An article about reverse logistics for ecommerce businesses turned out to be so popular that I am motivated to answer the basic question: what is reverse logistics?
 Reverse logistics is the collection of all processes that come into play for goods that move in the reverse direction, i.e., from the customer to the business.
-Here are the most important processes that are covered under reverse logistics.
+Here are the most critical processes that are covered under reverse logistics.

 Physical Movement of Goods

-There are a wide variety of methods by which an ecommerce business can receive the goods from the customer.
+There are a wide variety of methods by which an e-commerce business can receive the goods from the customer.
 The customer could be required to mail in the goods or drop them off at designated locations.
-Some merchants will organize for a pickup of the goods from the customer's location.
+Some merchants will organize for a pickup of the products from the customer's location.

 After Sales Support